The Spectroscopic Classification of Astronomical Transients (SCAT) Survey: Overview, Pipeline Description, Initial Results, and Future Plans: Spectrophotometry and Absolute Flux Calibration

 Then, the observed spectra are corrected for molecular absorption bands caused by O$_2$ and H$_2$O. We start with a high-resolution absorption template generated using \textsc{molecfit} \citep{molecfit1, molecfit2}.
 These absorption bands are typically saturated and follow an airmass dependence of $k_\oplus = sX^\rho$, with $\rho$ representing the saturation parameter, $X$ is the exposure's airmass, and $s$ is a dimensionless scale factor.
 We adopt a non-variable $\rho_{\rm{O}2} = 0.6$ as this has been shown to produce excellent results for Maunakea \citep{buton2013}.
 The H$_2$O saturation parameter $\rho_{\rm{H2O}}$ is also fixed to 0.6 if fewer than 5 \stdstar observations are available, otherwise $\rho_{\rm{H2O}}$ is allowed to vary.
 We include an additional free parameter that convolves the high-resolution absorption template to account for minor wavelength differences between the spectra and the \textsc{molecfit} model.
 An example telluric correction is shown in Fig.~\ref{fig:tellcorr}.
 We do not attempt to correct for the H$_2$O absorption band at $>9000$\AAA because the continuum level is uncertain.

 Finally, we use the telluric-corrected \stdstar spectra to jointly fit the atmospheric extinction and the flux calibration solution.
+Table 1 in \citet{rubin2022} lists the spectrophotometric \stdstar targets observed with SNIFS.
 After binning the spectra into ``meta-slices'' (see \S\ref{subsec:pipeline.BR}), we fit

-with observed spectrum $S_\lambda$, the corresponding reference spectrum $\bar{S_\lambda}$, total atmospheric extinction $k_\lambda$ at wavelength $\lambda$, and the combined instrumental and telescopic response $T_\lambda$ modeled using a low-order spline.
-Table 1 in \citet{rubin2022} lists the spectrophotometric \stdstar targets observed with SNIFS.
+with observed spectrum $S_\lambda$, the corresponding reference spectrum $\bar{S_\lambda}$, total atmospheric extinction $k_\lambda$ at wavelength $\lambda$, and the combined instrumental and telescopic response $T_\lambda$ modeled using a low-order spline. \citet{buton2013} show that $T_\lambda$ is a smoothly-varying function of wavelength on scales less than the meta-slice width ($100$~\AAA for the B-channel, $150$~\AAA for the R-channel).

 On photometric nights, the atmosphere is considered non-variable and cloud extinction is negligible, allowing direct calculation of $k_\lambda$ and $T_\lambda$ using the observed \stdstar spectra.
 However, a different approach must be adopted for non-photometric conditions where thin and/or intermittent clouds can diminish the observed flux.
 On these nights, each \stdstar observation is allowed to have non-zero cloud cover, parameterized as a grey (wavelength-independent) extinction component\footnote{\citet{buton2013} showed that the chromaticity of cloud extinction is $<1\%$. }, that diminishes the observed flux by a factor of $f$.
 We require $0 < f < 1$ and use the corresponding MF or $V$-band photometry, if available, to place an additional prior on cloud cover during the exposure with a typical uncertainty of $\delta f / f \sim 10\%$.
 If $<3$ \stdstar observations are obtained for a given night, usually due to unfavorable weather conditions, we adopt the mean atmospheric extinction from \citet{buton2013}.